rpm-software-management/libdnf/hawkey/doc/reference-py.rst

 Error handling
 ==============

-When an error or an unexpected event occurs during a hawkey routine, an exception is raised:
+When an error or an unexpected event occurs during a Hawkey routine, an exception is raised:

 * if it is a general error that could be common to other Python programs, one of the standard Python built-in exceptions is raised.
 For instance, ``IOError`` and ``TypeError`` can be raised from Hawkey.

+* programming errors within Hawkey that cause unexpected or invalid states raise the standard ``AssertionError``.
+These should be reported as bugs against Hawkey.

-* if the error is due to a Hawkey-specific value/parameter that was passed, ``hawkey.ValueException`` or one of its subclasses, ``QueryException`` (poorly formed Query) or ``ArchException`` (unrecognized architecture), is used.
+* programming errors due to incorrect use of the library usually produce ``hawkey.ValueException`` or one of its subclasses, ``QueryException`` (poorly formed Query) or ``ArchException`` (unrecognized architecture).

 * sometimes there is a close call between blaming the error on an input parameter or on something else, beyond the programmer's